 This is a piece that was originally published in The Productivityist Weekly newsletter.
-I wanted to share it with you on the blog as well to explain why Productivityist no longer writes or focuses on the GTD methodology.
-If you would like more updates, Click here and you’ll get it delivered to your inbox every week.
+I wanted to share it with you on the blog as well to explain why I no longer write or focus on the GTD methodology.
+My weekly email is now called ATTN: and I’d love to send it your way.
+Just click here to make that happen now or sign up using the form at the end of this piece.
+Thanks!

 So I’m no longer practicing Getting Things Done.